Syracuse Orange: Baseball

 Syracuse's club baseball team was established in 1979 and has been successful in tournaments.
 The sport is currently played at the club level and the team is part of the National Club Baseball Association (NCBA).

 Many students, alumni, citizens and other baseball enthusiasts in the area are in favor of an NCAA varsity team being formed on campus, but the athletic budget is a difficult barrier.
 In a September 12, 2006, story in The Daily Orange, Michael Wasylenko, chairman of the Athletic Policy Board, said Title IX and Syracuse's athletic budget is still a major crutch.

 Men's ice hockey

-Men's hockey competes at the ACHA Division I level in the ESCHL league.
+Men's ice hockey competes at the ACHA Division I level in the ESCHL league.
+The team has been on campus for over 60 years.
+They play out of the on-campus ice rink, The Tennity Ice Pavilion.

 Rugby

 Founded in 1969, Syracuse University Rugby Football Club plays in Division 1 in the Empire Conference.
 Syracuse has enjoyed success, including a trip to the Division 1 sweet 16 national playoffs in 2010.
 Syracuse has participated in international tours to Europe, Argentina and Australia.
-Syracuse are led by head coach Bob Wilson.
+Syracuse are led by program director Colin O'Hare.